Getting Enough Fiber on a Low-Carb DietArticle posted in: Diet & Nutrition

 Fiber is a carbohydrate that comes from plants, says MedlinePlus.
 It can be found in plant-based ingredients, such as vegetables, fruits, whole grains, nuts and seeds.
 According to The Harvard T.H.
 Chan School of Public Health, fiber is unable to be digested by the human body and doesn’t get broken down into sugar (like most other carbs).

 As you can see, fiber is essential for proper health and disease prevention.
-But if fiber is technically a carbohydrate, how are you supposed to get enough when following a low carb, keto friendly diet?
+But if fiber is technically a carbohydrate, how are you supposed to get enough when following a low-carb diet?

 Fill Up with Fiber